 If you are new to exhibiting, travelling to a venue you haven’t been to before, possibly in a strange town or city can be daunting.
 To help you, here we have a guide to the UK’s major exhibition venues.
-The main ones are:

 The NEC in Birmingham is the UK’s largest exhibition centre.
 It contains 20 interconnecting halls covering 2,000,000 sq. ft. of floor space.
-As well as exhibition halls, the venue offers 34 specialist conference and meetings suites.
+As well as exhibition halls, the venue offers 34 specialist conference and meeting suites.
 They also have the Resorts World Arena on site, with a capacity of 15,685.
 The venue records the highest ticket sales of any arena venue in the UK.
 Key events hosted here include Crufts and the British International Motor Show.

 How to get to the NEC

 National Exhibition Centre (NEC)

 The venue is conveniently located next to Birmingham Airport in the West Midlands.
 It is just off junction 6 of the M42, within easy reach of other major routes including the M40 and M6.
 It is adjacent to Birmingham International train station allowing easy access by train.